kunal-bhar/hangman-game/README.md

 # hangman-game
 A simplistic recreation of the popular pen & paper game.

-It uses a pre-defined set of 3-5 letter words and generates one at random per round for the user to guess.
-As you move up the ranks, difficulty increases and your score is recorded till the caricature of Hangman is complete.
+Application involves a pre-defined set of 3-5 letter words; generates one at random per round for you to guess.
+As you move up the ranks, the difficulty increases and your score is recorded till the caricature of Hangman is complete.

 Created: (10/2020)